JaqiKal/task-master/README.md

 #### Magenta

 This vibrant hue welcomes users right from the start, used prominently for the application's ASCII art logo and the welcome message.
-It's designed to grab attention and set a positive, inviting tone for the user interaction.
+It's designed to grab attention and set a positive, inviting tone for user interaction.

 #### Blue

 I've chosen a calming shade of blue to highlight all user input prompts and messages.
-This color choice helps to distinguish input fields from the rest of the text, guiding users through their task management journey with clarity.
+This colour choice helps to distinguish input fields from the rest of the text, guiding users through their task management journey with clarity.

 #### Green

 Signifying success, green is used to confirm successful actions within the application, such as the addition of a new task or successful updates to existing tasks.
-It offers instant, positive feedback that reassures users their actions have been successfully completed.
+It offers instant, positive feedback that reassures users their actions have been completed.

 #### Yellow

-This color is reserved for warnings or important notices that require the user's attention.
-Yellow text might indicate a reminder or a caution before performing actions like task deletion, ensuring users proceed with full awareness of the implications.
+This colour is reserved for warnings or important notices that require the user's attention.
+The yellow text might indicate a reminder or a caution before performing actions like task deletion, ensuring users proceed with full awareness of the implications.

 #### Red

 Employed for error messages or alerts, red is utilized to immediately draw the user's attention to issues or errors, such as invalid inputs or failed operations.
-This stark contrast against the other colors ensures that errors are not overlooked and can be addressed promptly.
+This stark contrast against the other colours ensures that errors are not overlooked and can be addressed promptly.

 #### White

 White, is crucial for general text and information, providing a clear, readable contrast against other colors.
-It serves as the foundation for the application's visual design, balancing the vibrant colors and maintaining readability and a clean aesthetic.
+It serves as the foundation for the application's visual design, balancing vibrant colours and maintaining readability and a clean aesthetic.

 *<span style="color: blue;">[Back to Content](#content)</span>*

 ### Accessibility

-As of the current version, the Task Master application has not been comprehensively evaluated for accessibility features, including screen reader compatibility, color contrast, and keyboard navigation, which are crucial for users with disabilities.
-I recognize the importance of making the application accessible to all users and are committed to improving these aspects in future updates.
+As of the current version, the Task Master application has not been comprehensively evaluated for accessibility features, including screen reader compatibility, colour contrast, and keyboard navigation, which are crucial for users with disabilities.
+I recognize the importance of making the application accessible to all users and I am committed to improving these aspects in future updates.

 ### Am I Responsive

 A Command Line Interface app isn't inherently aimed at responsiveness in the context of varying screen sizes and interactive web design because it is primarily designed for interaction through a terminal or command prompt, not a graphical user interface or web browsers.
-The teaser image from "Am I Responsive" highlight this contrast by showing the app's interface in various device frames, illustrating that a CLI app's user experience and layout do not adapt like a web application designed with responsive web design principles.
+The teaser image from "Am I Responsive" highlights this contrast by showing the app's interface in various device frames, illustrating that a CLI app's user experience and layout do not adapt like a web application designed with responsive web design principles.

 ![x](documentation/images/amiresponsive.webp)